trolie/spec/docs/decision-log/conditional-ratings.md

 ## Consequences

-TODO: Link to an example article once the seasonal rating structure is complete.
+An example is provided in [the seasonal ratings examples](../example-narratives/seasonal-ratings.md).